-If you are still in doubt, you can download these images and compare the color of the squares A and B by using the Eyedropper tool in Photoshop.
+If you are still in doubt, you can download these images and compare the color of squares A and B by using the Eyedropper tool in Photoshop.

 Here’s what happens when we’re tricked by our visual system when we look at colors:

 Similar tricks our visual system plays on us when we look at James Gurney’s Colored Cubes illusion.
-The context of the picture makes us believe that the squares A and B are of different colors, when in fact they are of the same neutral gray color.
+The context of the picture makes us believe that squares A and B are of different colors, when in fact they are of the same neutral gray color.
 That becomes obvious when we place both squares side by side:

 As you can see, it is possible to switch off the context cues and see the real colors.
-For that we need to, firstly, be aware of the constant guesswork that’s happening in the background of our visual perception, and, secondly, learn to mentally or physically isolate colors that we’re trying to evaluate in a picture or reality.
+For that we need to, firstly, be aware of the constant guesswork that’s happening in the background of our visual perception, and, secondly, learn to mentally or physically isolate colors that we’re trying to evaluate in a picture or in reality.

 RELATED: Working with Color

-Color systems divide all colors into three measurements: hue, value and saturation.
+Color systems divide all colors into three measurements: hue, value, and saturation.

 Hue is the most intuitive of the three, it is what we normally name the colors of objects: a green car, a red apple.

 Value (sometimes called Lightness or Luminance) is a measure of the brightness or darkness of a color or the gray that would be left if the color hue was removed.
-Two different colors can have identical value.
+Two different colors can have identical values.

-Saturation – the purity, vividness or intensity of a color.
+Saturation – the purity, vividness, or intensity of a color.